-Link to Moodle

-Course: PME 1 Language 2 - English (Semester 2) (learnonline.ie)

-page:

-Course: PME 1 Muineadh na Gaeilge (learnonline.ie)
+Link to Moodle Course: PME 1 Language II English 2426 MIEOnline page: (learnonline.ie)Course: PME 1 Muineadh na Gaeilge 2426 MIEOnline (learnonline.ie)

 Module Name: Religious Education

 Module Code: PM9109 ECTS: 5 Module Type Core

 Module Description

 Religious Education seeks to enable Teacher Education students to address the many spiritual and religious opportunities and challenges facing primary school pupils and to contribute to their holistic development by enabling them to develop ethically and morally, spiritually and religiously.
 The RE module aims to familiarise students with the appropriate pedagogies and methodologies for the teaching of R.E. at primary school level, to explore empathically the richness of the World's Religions and Belief Systems, and to provide students with the kinds of self-knowledge, subject knowledge, skills and experiences required to make a positive contribution to the ethical, moral and spiritual development of primary school pupils.